 DOES ELEMENT MAKE A MESS LIKE A TRADITIONAL EXTINGUISHER?

 Element's discharge gas is totally clean and will not leave any residue.
 During discharge a chemical reaction does take place which occasionally expels a trace amount of soot from the casing.
 Even in the most extreme instance, the net total of discharge is so minuscule compared to a traditional extinguisher that it is effectively considered to be non-existent.
 Beyond the clean nature of the discharge Element is non-corrosive, non-toxic, and environmentally safe.

 HOW DOES ELEMENT WORK?

 Element works by fighting fires on the molecular level.
 Its gas chemically interrupts the chain of combustion effectively extinguishing a fire without making any mess and without removing surrounding oxygen.

 For full technical explanation / diagram, click here (PDF file opens in new window).

 HOW DO YOU BEST APPROACH A FIRE WITH AN ELEMENT EXTINGUISHER?

 The two worst things you can do when fighting a fire with a gas extinguisher is to be too close or to rush the process.
-Being very close to a fire means that a cloud cannot be formed and new oxygen will continue to feed the flame.
+Being very close to a fire means that a cloud cannot be formed blocking any new oxygen that will continue to feed the flame.
 This is particularly problematic in an isolated pan situation where being too close will only chase the flames around.
-Rushing the process by moving the extinguisher around a lot also prevents a cloud from being formed and greatly diminishes the performance of the extinguisher.
+Rushing the process by moving the extinguisher around a lot also prevents a cloud from being formed and diminishes the performance of the extinguisher.

 The best technique is to take advantage of the long discharge time offered by the Element extinguisher and to approach a fire from a moderate distance progressively getting closer to its source.
 During the approach, move the extinguisher slowly around the fire always directing towards the center.
 This will contain the fire and allow the gas the ability to work.